aws-samples/amazon-sagemaker-integration-with-snowflake/snowflake-integration-overview.md

          INTEGRATION](https://docs.snowflake.com/en/sql-reference/sql/drop-integration.html#drop-integration)
          SQL command to delete the API and Storage integrations setup.

- Note: You can use the SHOW INTEGRATIONS LIKE \'%AWS_AUTOPILOT% SQL command to see the integrations.
+ Note: You can use the SQL command `SHOW INTEGRATIONS LIKE '%AWS_AUTOPILOT%'` to see the integrations.

 -   Use the [DROP FUNCTION](https://docs.snowflake.com/en/sql-reference/sql/drop-function.html)
      SQL command to delete the user defined functions that were set up.

- Note: You can use SHOW FUNCTIONS LIKE \'%AWS_AUTOPILOT%\' SQL command to see all the functions.
+ Note: You can use the SQL command `SHOW FUNCTIONS LIKE '%AWS_AUTOPILOT%'` to see all the functions.